halkyonio/primaza-poc/README.md

 Everything is in place to claim a Service using the following commands:

-- Install the postgresql DB
+- Install the postgresql DB that the Quarkus Fruits application will access
   ```bash
   DB_USERNAME=healthy
   DB_PASSWORD=healthy